Sznup3k/ML/KNN/KNN-README.md

 [x] [y] [k]
 ```

 The first part of the input is the training data.
 The first line contains the number N (N < 1000000) which is the number of data points (x, y, category).
 The next N lines are the individual data points that consist of the X and Y values (`int` type) and the category (`string` type).
 The N+2 line (first line after the N data points) and all the following lines are the second part of the input.
 You input the data point and K value and the program will return the category to which the data point belongs.
 The template for this part looks as follows: the X and Y values and the K value.
-It then after the query is answer the program will repeat the question and it will loop infinitely. **At the moment there is no command to stop the program so you either have to use something like c+ctrl on windows or simply close the window but I'll fix it in the future.** <br><br>
+After the query is answered the program will repeat the question and it will loop infinitely. **At the moment there is no command to stop the program so you either have to use something like c+ctrl on windows or simply close the window but I'll fix that in the future.** <br><br>

 Example input:
 ```